andreufont/bao-cosmology/README.md

  - `scripts/` : at this point it only contains the default Cobaya batch script to be used in clusters (like NERSC)

+Moreover, the following folders will be created at run time to store some of the results:

  - `data/` : forecasted BAO measurements are stored here

  - `runs/` : MCMC chains are stored here